 The soundtrack’s integration with the movie is also top-notch.
 2016’s film also got lathered in some good tunes (rather awkwardly), but the cuts in this one are deep, unquestionably cool, and way more appropriate and integrated with the on-screen themes and action.
 Gunn’s selection of underused and forgotten tracks is complimented by his ability to blend them into a scene—sometimes thematically, sometimes via in-world placement, often both—in a way that always adds impact and emotion.
 There’s no better example of this than the culmination of the movie’s rising action, a beautiful slow-motion over-exposed shot of the squad walking through a sun-drenched rainstorm, set to the Pixie’s “Hey.”

 The film’s structure is clever as well, thorough and complete with every plot thread and character it establishes eventually tied back in to the story in a satisfying way.
 WB is a studio often guilty of adapting DC IP into over-long epics.
 The Suicide Squad is just over two hours, and though it could be shorter, it’s very respectful of your time.
 It’s a refreshing feeling as you settle into this film to be in the hands of a director you can entirely trust.
 Nothing is wasted, and the movie jumps around in time, establishing multiple internal cliffhangers.
 Each one comes together and pays off satisfyingly.
-I almost got the feeling the film was having a go at picking up an unintentional thread from ancestor: the 2016 movie jumped around disjointed in time largely due to its relay-style editing process.
-In The Suicide Squad, James Gunn amazingly takes this defect of film-by-committee… and makes it an intentional aspect of the way the film lays out its story for the audience, to fantastic effect.
+I almost got the feeling the film was having a go at picking up an unintentional thread from its ancestor: the 2016 movie jumped around disjointed in time largely due to its relay-style editing process.
+In The Suicide Squad, James Gunn amazingly takes the staccato pace of film-by-committee… and makes it an intentional aspect of the way the film lays out its story for the audience, to fantastic effect.
 Nothing is convoluted, and everything clicks like clockwork.

 Eventually the film stretches past these humble stylistic roots and reaches epic scale in proud super-hero movie fashion, but with a goofy comedic twist.
 It’s great and over-the-top.
 It’s probably the decision that made the film an expensive one to make, presenting this rag-tag team with a world-ending threat to tackle and a massive effects spectacle to cap their adventure.